joebew42/elixir-playground/examples/bank_account_supervisor_and_application/scratch.md

 # DOING

+* find a way to make the organization of all source files more readable

 # TODO

 * understand how to introduce a sort mechanism of storage (file, database, other) to save the data of the bank account